pjsg/nodemcu-firmware/docs/en/modules/switec.md

 ##### Note

-This module uses the hardware timer interrupt and hence it is incompatible with the PWM module.
+This module uses the hardware timer interrupt and hence it cannot be used at the same time as the PWM module.
+Both modules can be compiled into the same firmware image, but an application can only use one.
+It may be possible for an application to alternate between `switec` and `pwm`, but care must be taken.

 ## switec.setup()
 Initialize the nodemcu to talk to a switec X.27 or compatible instrument stepper motor.